-The Bund in Shanghai the ideal place to soak in the diverse atmosphere of the city.
-A visit to Shanghai would not be complete without a stroll along this beautiful waterfront.
+On sunny days the Bund in Shanghai the ideal place to soak in the diverse atmosphere of the city.
+I love to go for walks along this modern waterfront early mornings, before the tourist crowds arrive.
+As a visit to Shanghai would not be complete without a stroll along this beautiful waterfront, this place gets really packed in the afternoons, especially on smog free days.

-1. The Bund translates to ‘Outer Beach’ and is the name of the 1.5 km stretch of waterfront area in central Shanghai.
-It is situated along the western bank of the Huangpu River, the main river that runs through Shanghai.
+1. The Bund translates to ‘Outer Beach’ and is situated along the western bank of the Huangpu River, the main river that runs through Shanghai.
+From here you have the ideal view of the modern Pudong skyline for which Shanghai is famous.

-3. For a century, the Bund has been one of the most recognizable symbols and the pride of Shanghai.
-The architecture along the Bund is a living museum of the colonial history of the 1800s on the one side contrasting with the hyper modern buildings on the opposite river bank.
+3. The architecture along the Bund is a living museum of the colonial history of the 1800s on the one side contrasting with the hyper modern buildings on the opposite river bank.
+I have not yet explored these old buildings, I will leave that for cold winter days.

 Where is your favourite waterfront area to go for a stroll to soak in the local atmosphere?